Below is a general overview our courses. Please refer to our Calendar Page to see, and sign up for, scheduled trainings.

 Our five-day training program is perfect for second- and third-grade teachers.
 Learn to increase fluency at every reading level.

-This one-day training targets those who teach fourth through sixth grade.
+This one-day training targets those who teach fourth through eighth grade.
 The class focuses on meaning, etymology, and spelling.

-Designed to improve writing and English comprehension, this one-day course is designed for teachers of older elementary school students.
+Designed to improve writing and English comprehension, this one-day course is designed for fourth through eighth grade teachers.

 This is the first course in the two-year CALT program that meets ALTA requirements.